amallen02/limitless-flows-blueprint/blueprint/index.md

 ##### Enter the loop

-After successfully submitting the customer question to Limitless GigCX, the ‘Limitless Expert’ flow prepares to enter a loop.
+After you successfully submit the customer question to Limitless GigCX, the ‘Limitless Expert’ flow prepares to enter a loop.
 The Loop performs two functions:

 1. Monitor the customer side of the conversation - detecting and submitting more customer dialogues to Limitless GigCX.
 2. Monitor the Limitless side of the conversation - detecting and displaying expert dialogues to the customer while monitoring the Lifecycle state of the Limitless GigCX message within the SmartCrowd platform.